Self-Service Storage Agent License

 - Training: Employers must provide training pursuant to California Insurance Code Section 1758.72(a) and outlined in form LIC SSA 3.

-- Fees: Resident individuals and business entities as well as non-resident individuals and business entities must submit a $243 (effective 3/17/2014 this fee will be $267) filing fee.
+- Fees: Resident individuals and business entities as well as non-resident individuals and business entities must submit a $294 (effective 3/3/19 this fee is $323) filing fee.

 The term of the first license begins the date the license is issued and ends the last day of that same calendar month two years later.
 All additional licenses are issued for the balance of the established term.

-- The California Department of Insurance (CDI) discontinued mailing renewal notices to individuals and business entities licensed through CDI's Producer Licensing Bureau.
-CDI now emails licensees a renewal notification to their email address on record.
+- CDI emails licensees a renewal notification to their email address on record.
 The email notification includes the license number, license term, license type, and information regarding any continuing education requirements.
 You can update your email address using CDI's Online Address Change service.

-- Individuals and business entities who do not receive the email notification will still be able to renew their license online by following the prompts on CDI's Online Renewal Service at the following website link: Free Application Online Renewal Service (FLRS).
+- Individuals and business entities who do not receive the email notification will still be able to renew their license online by following the prompts on CDI's Online Renewal Service at the following website link: Online Renewal Service.

 Federal law (Title 18 United States Code Section 1033) prohibits anyone who has been convicted of a felony involving dishonesty or a breach of trust from conducting the business of insurance unless they have obtained the written consent of the Insurance Commissioner.
 It is a violation of this statute to conduct business of insurance without the Commissioners written consent.
 If you have been convicted of a felony involving dishonesty or a breach of trust then you must attach a copy of this consent.
 If you have not obtained this written consent you must do so by filing a 1033 Short Form Application for Written Consent prior to filing your application.